 The incredible beauty about humanity can be appreciated by how we empathise with victims in times of disaster, whether natural or human-engineered, it brings us together.
 In this situation, people rush out to seek help, with a determination to rescue those in danger.
 In such a period of crisis, people of different ethnic groups, cultures, religion, races, languages, ages, and socioeconomic levels feel a sense of connection.
 In the resolve to help, some firefighters, divers, policemen have lost their lives in the process of rescuing those in danger.
 This act of care for the living is also extended to rescuing animals in critical situations as well.

 As our society is evolving very fast the change impacts on the way we relate with each other in today's world.
 However, our expressions of compassion in times of crisis show that we are human.
 It is also a relief to know that our respect for human life has not changed and this will keep fostering the need to appreciate one another as well as to feel safe around people, family or friends.

 Relationships are vital to our growth; it is an aspect that helps us connect with others.
-It does not come as a surprise that I wondered how someone can send Christmas cards every year for five years without realising his card was not seen by the recipient.
-What happened to good old fashion phone call?
-Showing care and support holds a strong part in sustaining relationships because it communicates a million times more than words.
-I believe friendship is a great blessing; it has to be mutually valued and enjoyed to be long lasting.
-This is the season for goodwill, blessings, perhaps a time for annual friends, also a time to make more friends.
+It does not come as a surprise that I wondered how someone could send Christmas cards every year for five years without realising the recipient did not see his card.
+What happened to a good old fashion phone call?
+Showing care and support holds an active part in sustaining relationships because it communicates a million times more than words.
+I believe friendship is a great blessing; it has to be mutually valued and enjoyed to be long-lasting.
+This is the season for goodwill, blessings, perhaps time for annual friends, also a time to make more friends.
 Enjoy.